infoabtdex/YouKOL-Clone/documentation/frontend-structure.md

 # Frontend Structure

-The YouKOL Clone frontend is built using a lightweight stack of HTML, CSS, Alpine.js, and vanilla JavaScript.
+The YouKOL Clone frontend is built using a lightweight stack of HTML, CSS, Alpine.js, and JavaScript.
 The application follows a single-page architecture (SPA) pattern managed through Alpine.js state management.

 ## Core Files